 Dental implants represent one of the most significant advances in modern dentistry.
-In the past, the only options available to those with missing teeth were dentures or bridges, each of which carry significant problems of their own.
+In the past, the only options available to those with missing teeth were dentures or bridges, each of which carried significant problems.
 In contrast, dental implants provide an aesthetically pleasing and downright comfortable solution for those missing teeth due to injury or tooth decay.
-But what are they and how to they work?
-To answer that question, here are some ways dental implants can repair your smile.
+But what are they, and how do they work?
+Here are some ways dental implants can repair your smile to answer that question.

 1. The Good Stuff